South Korea's burned out millennials choose YouTube over Samsung

 Some are choosing a simpler life in the country.

-And in the face of dwindling opportunities at home, nearly 5,800 people also went abroad for jobs last year using government-subsidized programs, more than tripling from 2013, according to government data.
+And in the face of dwindling opportunities at home, nearly 5,800 people also went abroad for jobs last year using government-subsidised programs, more than tripling from 2013, according to government data.

 Others left without support or new jobs lined up.